 Here at My City Plants, we categorize our plants into 3 size categories:

 Small plants are perfect for decorating a windowsill, table, or desk.
 They’re light and easy to move around so you can find the perfect spot.

 These plants work best by seating areas, entrances, or large counter services.
 They’re the perfect height to place next to a chair or couch.

 Our tallest plants are ideal for filling up large open spaces and high empty corners.
-These big plants stand out and make a statement in any room.
+These big plants make a statement in any room.

 It’s important to make sure that the plants you buy are a good fit for the light levels in your office.
 Otherwise, your plant’s health will suffer if they don’t get enough light.

 Read our Plant Light Guide to determine your light level.

 Keep in mind that the light level depends on the exact spot where you want to place your plant.
 (For example: a southwest-facing window will be High Light, an east- or west-facing window will be Medium Light, and a north-facing window will be Low Light.)